gordey777/wp-transport/wordpress/wp-content/plugins/query-monitor/readme.txt

  * Shows the template filename for the current request
  * Shows the complete template hierarchy for the current request (WordPress 4.7+)
  * Shows all template parts used on the current request
- * Shows the available body classes for the current request
- * Shows the active theme name

 = PHP Errors =